CIBC-Internal/python/Doc/c-api/init.rst

 directly rather than through :func:`os.fork` (and returning to or calling into Python) may result in a deadlock by one of Python's internal locks being held by a thread that is defunct after the fork.
-:c:func:`PyOS_AfterFork` tries to reset the necessary locks, but is not always able to.
+:c:func:`PyOS_AfterFork_Child` tries to reset the necessary locks, but is not always able to.